DrJessop/yoga-pose/app/Tutorial.md

 ![alt text](https://github.com/DrJessop/yoga-pose/blob/staging/app/images/backend_schematic2.png?raw=true)

 We will create an endpoint that allows for a PUT request from the frontend in which the student and instructor video files will be received.
 RQ corresponds to a REDIS queue, where REDIS is an in-memory key-value storage system and is an excellent tool for creating job queues (serves users in a FIFO manner).
 This queue will receive the job on one of the available worker threads, and pose extraction will execute the series of steps as described in the overview.
-When the pose extraction module has finished a job, it will emit the results back to the frontend through a websocket.
+When the pose extraction module has finished a job, it will write the results to a file on disk.

 #### Backend file glossary
 <ul>